akinuri/windows-icons/README.md

 # Windows Icons

-A list of Windows 8 system32 files that contains icons.
+A list of Windows 8 system32 files that contain icons.

 **Sorted by Name in ascending order.**